Keane opens up after hitting 'rock bottom'

-However, Keane soon encountered problems at his new club, suffering a gash during an EFL Cup tie against Sunderland that ended up becoming infected, leading to a spell in hospital.
+However, Keane soon encountered problems at his new club, suffering a gash during an Carabao Cup tie against Sunderland that ended up becoming infected, leading to a spell in hospital.

 Performances for Everton led to him hiding away due to embarrassment too, and he eventually broke down to his family.
 However, the centre-back has found help through speaking to a sports psychologist, allowing him to "keep on top of it".